ojimenezn/data-augmentation-materials/README.md

-# Dimensionless Descriptors for Materials Informatics
+# Data Augmentation in Materials Informatics
 MATLAB implementation of Buckingham Pi method for data augmentation in Materials Informatics.
 Code was originally written for use with [MAGPIE (Materials Agnostic Platform for Informatics and Exploration) dataset](https://www.nature.com/articles/npjcompumats201628?report=reader).

 <div align="center">